 According to Pennsylvania law, only a personal representative of the victim’s estate can file a wrongful death claim.
 This representative can be determined by the deceased person’s will, or is designated by the court.
 This representative has up to six months from the death of the individual to file a claim.
 After this time, however, if a representative hasn’t filed a claim, it is opened up to other immediate family members, distant relatives like grandparents or siblings, or other financial dependents of the deceased.

 The Truth Is That Wrongful Death Suits Are Difficult, Both Legally and Emotionally

 It is important for you to understand that filing a wrongful death claim will require us to determine the price you have had to pay for another’s carelessness in financial terms.
 Treating a loved one’s death as a monetary issue is emotionally hard for some of our clients.

 Our respected wrongful death attorneys have the experience and skill to handle the complicated and often unpleasant legal details while you focus on holding your life and your family together.

-Experienced Pittsburgh Wrongful Death Lawyers with a Reputation You Can Trust!
+Pittsburgh Wrongful Death Lawyer Team – Experience with a Reputation You Can Trust!